djeang/vincer-dom/readme.md

     }
 }
 ```
-The complete Dom manipulation has been expressed in a single chained statement, allowing concision and
+The complete Dom manipulation has been expressed in a single chained statement, allowing code to reflect
-very good readability.
+the tree structure nature of the manipulated data.

-If we want to achieve exactly the same using *JDom* (not even talking about w3c API or *Dom4J*), the best we can do is:
+If we want to achieve exactly the same using *JDom* (a library embracing *method chaining* though), the best we can do is:

 ```Java
 public class JdomEditTest {